 Traceroute is the most popular tool that network engineers use to troubleshoot networks.
 Traceroutes allow you to trace the route taken by packets of data from your computer to a destination on the Internet.
-By identifying each hop along the way, traceroute can help pinpoint where a connection issue may be occurring.
+By identifying each hop along the way, traceroute can help pinpoint where a connection issue or network disconnection may be occurring.

 Traceroutes were invented in 1987 and are still highly relevant in today's world of network monitoring tools and network troubleshooting tools.